In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

 }

-Here, prefetchCount is used to tell RabbitMQ not to give more than one message at a time to worker.
-Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
+Here, prefetchCount is used to tell RabbitMQ not to give more than one message at a time to the worker.
+Or, in other words, don't dispatch a new message to a worker until it has been processed and acknowledged the previous one.
 Instead, it will dispatch to the next worker that is not still busy.